Traverse City, Michigan.

 IF YOU GO…

-Where to stay: If you don't mind being a little ways outside of town, consider staying at the .
+Where to stay in Traverse City: If you don't mind being a little ways outside of town, consider staying at the .
 With shops and a spa and multiple golf courses, it's a great getaway spot.

 If you want to be closer to downtown, the located right on the lake shore (with a beach of its own out the back) is within walking distance of downtown.

 Where to eat: Traverse City and the surrounding peninsulas are full of great places to grab a bite.
-Some of my favorites included the (on the Old Mission Peninsula), Bubba's (in downtown Traverse City), (the restaurant at the top of the Grand Traverse Resort and Spa), The Little Fleet (a collection of food trucks in downt Traverse City), and Simply Cupcakes (downtown – you MUST try their maple bacon cupcakes!).
+Some of my favorites included the Jolly Pumpkin (on the Old Mission Peninsula), Bubba's (in downtown Traverse City), Aerie (the restaurant at the top of the Grand Traverse Resort and Spa), and The Little Fleet (a collection of food trucks in downtown Traverse City).

 Have you ever been to Traverse City?
 If not, would you like to go?

-*Note: Big thanks to , the , and the for hosting us during our trip!
+*Note: Big thanks to Traverse City Tourism, the Grand Traverse Resort and Spa, and the Bayshore Resort for hosting us during our trip!